rmjarvis/TreeCorr/docs/patches.rst

     Since there was no existing implementation I was particularly happy with, I implemented it myself in TreeCorr.
-It turns out (not surprisingly) that the ball tree structure that TreeCorr already uses for doing correlation functions quickly is also very useful for doing K-Means quickly.
-Also, the quality of the K-Means result is pretty dependent on the choice of the initial centers, and using the ball tree for the initialization turns out to produce reliably better results than the initialization methods used by other packages.
+It turns out (not surprisingly) that the ball tree structure that TreeCorr already uses for doing correlation functions quickly is also very useful for doing k-means quickly.
+Also, the quality of the k-means result is pretty dependent on the choice of the initial centers, and using the ball tree for the initialization turns out to produce reliably better results than the initialization methods used by other packages.

-    The big red dots in the lower left corner are the TreeCorr implementation of the standard K-Means clustering algorithm.
+    The big red dots in the lower left corner are the TreeCorr implementation of the standard k-means clustering algorithm.
 It typically takes about 1 or 2 seconds to classify these 1 million points into 40 patches, and the rms inertia is usually less than any other implementation.

     The `notebook <https://github.com/rmjarvis/TreeCorr/blob/master/devel/kmeans.ipynb>`_ also
     includes plots of total inertia, rms size using according to the mean d^2 rather than sum, and rms counts.
-The TreeCorr algorithm tends to be the best K-Means implementation according to any of these metrics.
+The TreeCorr algorithm tends to be the best k-means implementation according to any of these metrics.

     In addition, you can see some slightly smaller orange dots, which have even lower rms inertia but take very slightly longer to run.
 These are the alternate algorithm I mentioned above.
-    This alternate algorithm is similar to K-Means, but it penalizes patches with a larger-than-average inertia, so they give up some of their outer points to patches with smaller inertia.
+    This alternate algorithm is similar to k-means, but it penalizes patches with a larger-than-average inertia, so they give up some of their outer points to patches with smaller inertia.
 In other words, it explicitly targets making the rms inertia as small as possible.
 But in practice, it is not much worse in terms of total inertia either.

     The alternate algorithm is available using alt=True in `Field.run_kmeans`.
     I left this as a non-default option for two reasons.
-First, it's not actually the real K-Means, so I didn't want to confuse people who just want to use this for regular K-Means clustering.
+First, it's not actually the real k-means, so I didn't want to confuse people who just want to use this for regular k-means clustering.
 But second, I'm not completely sure that it is always stable.
 There is a free parameter in the penalty function I chose, which I set to 3.
 Setting it to 4 gave even better results (slightly), but at 5 the algorithm broke down with neighboring patches trading